Transform Your Smile. Change Your Life.

 Most patients experience very little discomfort following the procedure.
 You will need to make sure not to sneeze or blow your nose too hard, because these actions can loosen your stitches or cause the bone graft to move out of place.
 You may experience some swelling in the area of the surgery, and may see blood come from your mouth or nose.
 The doctor can provide a prescription for pain, as well as antibiotics and an antimicrobial mouthwash to help prevent infection.
 Follow all post-op instructions and resume brushing and flossing as directed.
 Also, be sure to attend follow-up visits as scheduled.
 If you notice any abnormalities not mentioned in the post-op instructions, or you have questions about recovery, feel free to call our office.

-New Patients: Schedule a Free Implant Consultation with 3D X-Rays!
+New Patients: Mention This Offer When You Schedule a Free Implant Consultation with 3D X-Rays!

 Do you have questions?
 We are here to help you.
 Please call for immediate assistance.